 This guy set himself and his (stuffed) dog up, holding that pose for quite a while, in hopes of donations.
 I had to track him down after we got off the boat and give him a buck for having taken his picture.

 I thought I’d get our entire day done in this one post, but we had many adventures yet to come, so I’ll save them for next weekend.
-Join me then for some rail riding.
+Join me HERE for some rail riding.
+Start from the trip’s beginning HERE.